llinauer/rnn_101/README.md

 outputs $y$ for each element.
 And that's basically it.
 You now have a NN that can process a sequence.
 And the cool thing is, you can use all the normal tools for training this NN.
-You just need some loss function that measures the difference between the NN outputs y and some targets and let it train on some data.
+You just need some loss function that measures the difference between the NN outputs $y$ and some targets and let it train on some data.
 Of course, the internals of how to calculate gradients and update the weights are a little different, but that need not be of concern here.